France creates $4.3 billion coronavirus relief program to save struggling startups

 — Cédric O (@cedric_o) March 25, 2020

 In the interview, he noted that many of these startups are not yet producing revenue.
 To help them stay afloat, the plan includes facilitating short-term refinancing, the early return of some tax credits, speeding up some previously planned investments, and certain guarantees for lost cash flow.
-The government is still working out the full details in terms of criteria for which companies will qualify.
+The government is still working out the criteria for which companies will qualify.

 Feeding into these efforts, state-run bank Bpifrance is already one of the largest backers of startups in terms of investment.
 The digital minister said Bpifrance will continue to invest more than $1 billion in funds it had already had in the pipeline.

-The announcement came one day after O’s boss, French Economic Minister Bruno Le Maire, unveiled a massive financial plan aimed at offering relief to businesses and individuals.
+The announcement comes one day after O’s boss, French Economic Minister Bruno Le Maire, unveiled a massive financial plan aimed at offering relief to businesses and individuals.

 “The crisis we are facing, because it affects the real economy, because it is global . . . can only be compared to the Great Depression of 1929,” Le Maire said, according to the Washington Post.